1. How long does it take to obtain the five ratings necessary to become a professional pilot – Private, Commercial, Instrument, CFI & CFII?

 - You will receive additional knowledge in the aviation field

-- Takes 18 months to complete degree program
+- Takes 18 months to complete the degree program

 - Additional non-aviation courses are required for graduation